Risk management

 Through a broad brand portfolio, Bilias has well-established business partners with the financial resources to ensure the competitiveness and technological development of its products.
 Bilia’s business partners currently offer several alternative fossil-free car models and consider themselves well equipped to adapt to the EU’s CO2 emission standards for new passenger cars and light commercial vehicles, as well as the current tax regime of local authorities.
 Our business partners are planning to launch new fossil-free cars.
 Investments are being made in equipment for our workshops and in training for our mechanics.
 New services are being developed for the Service Business for the needs of fossil-free cars.

-Risks related to development of own concepts and services
+Risks related to environment and climate impact

 Risk description